apiok/apps_sdk/README.md

 **Parameters**

 - `params` _required_ Object with call params including method name
-- `callback` _required_ A function that will be called after the server responds
+- `callback` _optional_ A function that will be called after the server responds
 - `resig` _optional_ Required when it is necessary to request user confirmation for any action through a separate preview.
 In all other cases, call the function with only 2 parameters.

+Method can be used with callback or with promise

 **Example**